ekaterinaasf/js-exercises/week-3/F-array-forEach/README.md

 This logs each name to the console as hoped, but we notice that the names are not formatted correctly.
 You might be tempted to format the name inside of the `forEach` function.

-However, it is good practise to write small functions with a single responsibility.
+However, it is good practice to write small functions with a single responsibility.
 So instead, we can write a `formatName` function (which we can re-use in other places) and pass it to `.map()` before calling `.forEach()`.

 ```js
 function formatName(name) {